gregkroon/terraform-delegate-ng/README.md

 https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs

 With this provider it will create exaclty the same kubernetes objects as the kubernetes YAML downloaded form Harness.
-Namely : Namespace , Cluster role binding , seecret and statefulset .
+Namely : Namespace , Cluster role binding , secret and statefulset .

-For the cloud provider and infrstructure binding it will use the Harness config as code rest api via the Terraform local-exec and curl commands
-(therefore curl is required in the path where this manifest is run )

 ### Input parameters required for provisioning